Last Updated on April 1, 2022

 They also have a PRICE MATCH GUARANTEE, so that you are reassured that you will get the best price.

 The water still flows in the wintertime but results in dazzling displays of ice sculptures when the temperatures start to dip below freezing.
-The powerful rush of the waterfall and the mountainous piles of snow and ice down below are a beautiful winter scene that should not be missed.
+The powerful rush of the waterfall and the mountainous piles of snow and ice down below are a beautiful winter scene that should not be missed as it is turned into a Niagara Falls winter wonderland.

 Don’t forget to dress warm!!
 That cold winter wind will blow through you and give you a chill.
 Wear comfortable boots for walking throughout the sites.
 There will be snow and ice around so make sure you have good footwear.